-Plan India's Country Strategy-V Update (2022-2027) titled "Girls Rise High" presents the contemporary analysis of the girls' rights, child rights and gender equality in India.
-It articulates the purpose, ambitions and strategic objectives that we will pursue to ensure that 20 million girls and young women are able to learn, lead, decide and thrive.
-Also, the strategy seeks to enable girls and their families and communities to build back better post the COVID-19 pandemic through girl-centred resilience pivoted on empowerment, inclusion and gender equality.
+Plan India's revised Country Strategy-V (2022-2027) titled "Girls Rise High" presents the contemporary analysis of the girls' rights, child rights and gender equality in India.
+It articulates the purpose, ambitions and strategic objectives that we will pursue to ensure that one crore girls and young women are able to learn, lead, decide and thrive.
+Also, the strategy seeks to enable girls and their families and communities to build back better through girl-centred resilience pivoted on empowerment, inclusion and gender equality.
 Plan India firmly believes that gender equality and social transformation will happen only when girls lead and participate in rights-based development processes determined through data and evidence.
 We commit to gender transformative programming that addresses the root causes of gender inequality and child poverty in the poor and disadvantaged families and communities across different states and districts of India.